-This microphone does not comes with a shock mount.
-This means you are going to need both a shock mount and a mic stand.
+This microphone comes with a shock mount.
+This means you are going to need a mic stand.
 While not terribly expensive, they are an additional cost.
-You'll also want to consider purchasing a pop filter to cut out an of the plosive sounds from your recordings.
+Luckily, Shure includes a pop filter to cut out an of the plosive sounds from your recordings.

 Bottom Line: Not the best microphone for beginners because of the high price.
-If you can afford it, you'll have enough mic to sound like a professional.
+If you can afford it, you will have enough mic to sound like a professional.

 Markiplier’s Microphone Recommendation